-Scott Corley is in his third year as director of athletics at Belmont University.
+Scott Corley is in his fourth year as director of athletics at Belmont University.

 Corley was named to the position by Belmont President Dr. Robert Fisher on May 31, 2016 after a stint as a senior vice president of corporate banking at FirstBank.